 and file it with the Clerk of Court.

 What if I have a conflict with my scheduled court date?

-Please refer to Local Rules 3.04 and 3.06, Motions Practice and Requests for Continuance.
+, or Local Rules 3.04 and 3.06, Motion Practice and Request for Continuance

-must be filed with the Clerk of Courts and submitted to the assigned judge at least five (5) court days before the scheduled hearing.
+must be filed with the Clerk of Courts and submitted to the assigned judge or magistrate per local rules.

 How do I consolidate a case?

-needs to be submitted to the Clerk’s Office.
+.
+Please submitted any motions to the Clerk’s Office.